gerebanhaihao/PDVRPTW-with-Gurobi/README.md

 This project implements a **Pickup and Delivery Vehicle Routing Problem with Time Windows (PDVRPTW)** solver using **Gurobi** optimization engine.
 The model handles simultaneous pickup and delivery operations with time window constraints, capacity limits, and multiple vehicles.

-## Key Features
+## Model Paradigm

-- Multi-vehicle support with customizable vehicle count
+- Multi-vehicle support with customizable vehicle count, each with distinct start and end depots (non-closed loops)
+- Paired pickup-delivery nodes & pickup-before-delivery precedence constraints
-- Time window constraints for each node (earliest/latest service time)
+- Hard time windows: earliest/latest service time for each node
-- Capacity constraints with pickup and delivery quantities
-- Pickup-before-delivery precedence constraints
-- Visualized route planning with directional arrows
-- Scenario comparison: 1-vehicle, 2-vehicle, and multi-vehicle configurations
+- Identical capacity and speed across all vehicles

 ## Data Structure